 Graduate Writing Consultations: a partnership with UChicagoGRAD

 In partnership with UChicagoGRAD, we're delighted to offer graduate student writers one-on-one support for on-going writing projects at no cost.
-Grad student writers may meet with a Graduate Writing Consultant (GWC) for up to fifty minutes.
+Writers may meet with a Graduate Writing Consultant (GWC) for up to fifty minutes to work on up to 10 pages of their writing.
 Sessions are by appointment only.

 GWCs are trained by the Writing Program in principles of effective academic writing, and can help graduate student writers analyze and control the rhetorical effects of their writing for particular readers, equipping writers with tools for planning, drafting, and revising more effectively.
 But because writing at the graduate level is expert writing about a specialized field, in each consultation the GWC will rely upon the writer’s expertise about both their subject matter and their readers.

 In these one-on-one sessions, writers work with GWCs not just on problems in particular drafts, but also to develop advanced skills for revision.
 Writers can meet with a GWC during any stage of the writing process--nearly completed documents, drafts, rough drafts, or really rough drafts.
 While we ask that all meetings start from some piece of writing, graduate students at the beginning of a project can work with GWCs to begin getting ideas on the page, or to get “unstuck” in the middle of a project.

 Writers may also elect to work with GWCs on a rhetorical analysis of published work in their field (a "Field Analysis" session).
 Field Analysis sessions help writers build practical familiarity with writing conventions specific to their fields.
 This kind of analysis can be highly useful for writers preparing work for publication or for conference presentations.
 Please note: these types of sessions don't focus on understanding the content of the writing.
 Instead,the sessions help writers understand and employ the most effective rhetorical strategies that characterize their academic discipline.